ericmadureira/ehri-interface/README.md

 Work in progress.
 Next features:
-* Basically make it work
+* ~~Basically make it work~~
-* Filters
+* Improve results
 * Improve UI
+* Adapt to TypeScript

 Author: Eric Madureira
-'Made to improve my coding skills with React and GraphQL.'
+"Made to improve my coding skills with React and GraphQL."